laupierre/RNA-Seq_mouse_pipeline/README.md

 The Singularity containers and mouse indexes are located in:
 /projects/ncrrbt_share_la/dev_pipe/

-The containers are built following this example that was used for STAR:
+The containers are built following this example used for STAR:
 apptainer build star.sif singularity_star.def

 In a new folder, put 1- the rnaseq_mouse_v0.0.1.sh file and 2- the submit.pbs file.
 Finally, add 3- all the PE fastq files you want to analyze.

 The RNA-Seq pipeline is found inside the rnaseq_mouse.sh file and submitted to PBS using submit.pbs.
 In this pipeline, there are three methods available for the RNA quantification: star, kallisto, salmon.
 Select the method you want to use (eg --method=salmon, if you want to use salmon, or --method=star or --method=kalllisto) in the PBS file before launching the main command: qsub submit.pbs